 The Company's most advanced asset is the Springer Tungsten Mine, a fully constructed mine and mill asset in Nevada, USA.
-The Springer mine is currently not operating, and the Company is offering the asset for sale.
+The Springer mine is currently not operating, and the Company is now working to re-start mine operations.

-The Company holds a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia, and it is advancing the project as the manager.
-EMC also owns four other properties: the recently acquired Fairfield (Utah, USA) and Hogtuva (Norway) scandium properties, the Tordal and Evje-iveland (southern Norway) scandium properties, and the Carlin vanadium property, in Nevada, USA.
-The company sold its Fostung tungsten property in Ontario, Canada in June, 2011.
+The Company continues to hold a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia although this interest is under dispute with our partner, Jervois Mining Limited.
+We also own the Carlin vanadium property in Nevada, USA and four other specialty metals properties: the Fairfield scandium property (Utah, USA), and Hogtuva beryllium property (central Norway) and two scandium plus specialty metals properties in southern Norway (Tordal and Evje-Iveland).